 Both platforms use scores out of 100 to indicate keyword difficulty — with a higher percentage indicating higher difficulty.

-However, with Semrush, you get more context about keyword difficulty — not only do you get you a general score that indicates how hard it will be to rank for a keyword, you’re also told how many backlinks you’ll need to for it to rank in the top ten search results on Google).
+However, with Semrush, you get more context about keyword difficulty — not only do you get a general score that indicates how hard it will be to rank for a keyword, you’re also told how many backlinks you’ll need for it to rank in the top ten search results on Google).

 (Google effectively treats backlinks as votes — the more high-quality links you have pointing to a piece of content, the more likely it is to rank highly in search results).